team of developers sitting at a desk

 ConfigCat is a feature flagging tool that takes just 10 minutes to learn.
 Our platform provides developers with a comprehensive dashboard that empowers them to firmly take control of their deployments.

-With incredible support, unlimited team sizes, and a very reasonable price tag, you can hit the ground running with feature flagging and begin innovating.
+With incredible support, unlimited seats, and a very reasonable price tag, you can hit the ground running with feature flagging and begin innovating.
 Are you ready to get started?

 Sign up for ConfigCat today or try without signing up.